sstults/haystack-subtitles/README.md

 pip install -r requirements.txt
 ```

+Then add a `.env` file to the project's root directory that contains your OPENAI_API_KEY.

 ## Handy Commnads
 Get the list of all videos (this isn't working to get just a flat list of playlists - removing the extra slash doesn't help)
 ```bash